eighty-nine89/appdev/README.md

 eas build --platform ios --profile simulator

--After the build is complete, download the file and extract the file and drag it onto your ios simulator on desktop screen to open it or, -open EXPO on ios phone, " run npx expo start " on terminal and scan the QR code with ios phone camera on the terminal to open app.
+- After the build is complete, download the file and extract the file and drag it onto your ios simulator on desktop screen to open it or,
+- open EXPO on ios phone, " run npx expo start " on terminal and scan the QR code with ios phone camera on the terminal to open app.

--Watch the Youtube Video below on how to make your ios devce a simulator to run react native app
+- Watch the Youtube Video below on how to make your ios devce a simulator to run react native app

 https://youtu.be/k1M2WqdpgVg?si=YDbVdL4lH45F4J-i